 One more thing, if you follow these instructions, you will feel better about yourself, lose 25 pounds instantly and take 3 inches off your waist.
 The growing hair stuff is wishful thinking on my part.

 Jeff Altman, The Big Game Hunter is a coach who worked as a recruiter for what seems like one hundred years.
-His work involves life coaching, as well as executive job search coaching and leadership coaching.
+His work involves career coaching, as well as executive job search coaching, job coaching, and interview coaching.
+He is the host of “No BS Job Search Advice Radio,” the #1 podcast in iTunes for job search with more than 2200 episodes.